How to Configure the Light Settings on Hikvision Cameras

 1.Use the camera’s IP address or the NVR’s virtual host feature to access the camera’s login page.

-2.When you are in, go to: →Image→Display Settings→Day/Night Switch
+2.When you are in, go to: Configuration→Image→Display Settings→Day/Night Switch

 By default, your camera will be set to remain in ‘ColourVu only’ mode during low-light, meaning the white light will be constantly on when it is dark and never use its IR.
 The below sections will show you on how to configure the new ‘Smart Hybrid’ mode, ‘IR only’ mode, and ‘ColorVu only’ mode.